thunderstore-io/Thunderstore/README.md

 * Run `docker-compose up`
 * Run `docker-compose exec django python manage.py migrate` in another terminal

+You will also need to navigate to the admin panel (`/djangoadmin`) and configure a mapping from a site to a community.
+You can create a superuser account with the `createsuperuser` Django management command (akin to how migrate was run) to gain access to the admin panel.

+To connect a site to a community, you will need to:
+1. Make sure at least one Community object exists or create one (`Risk of Rain 2` should be created automatically)
+2. Make sure at least one Site object exists or create one
+3. Make the site object's `domain name` attribute match what you use for connecting to your development environment
+4. Create a new Community Site object, linking the two together

 ## Mod package format

 Mod packages are `.zip` files, with at least the following contents: